yostane/xamarin_guide/README.md

 }
 ```

 The last thing is to call this function from the view.
-There are many ways to de it.
-One solution is to override the `OnAppearing` method because it is automatically called when just before the view appears.
+There are many ways to do it.
+One solution is to override the `OnAppearing` method because it is automatically called just before the view appears.
 Again, please add this code to *ItemListPage.xaml.cs*'s `ItemListPage` class.

 ```cs
 protected override async void OnAppearing()